Quantum feedback control of a two-atom network closed by a semi-infinite waveguide: Introduction

+\begin{sloppypar} However, different from classical feedback control and quantum coherent feedback control with cavity quantum electro-dynamical (cavity QED) systems~\citep{lang1973laser}, a waveguide with continuous modes can provide a feedback channel with much larger spatial distribution compared with the size of quantum nodes, inducing interesting non-Markovian dynamics with time delays~\citep{photonfeedback,crowder2020quantum}, and this can be equivalently modeled in the spatial domain~\citep{Shentheory1,boundary,PRLDuke,yan2011controlling,zhou2017single,InfiniteWaveguidePFeq}.
+Then the photons propagate in the format of wave packets can be characterized by their spatial distributions in the waveguide and the wave packets of single-photon and multi-photon states evolve according to waveguide's coupling to other quantum nodes~\citep{ShentwophtonP,bradford2015architecture,cheng2017waveguide}.
+Above all, a comprehensive analysis in the frequency and spatial domains should be a most desirable approach to investigate the coherent feedback control dynamics in waveguide QED. \end{sloppypar}

-Clearly, the most desirable way to investigate the coherent feedback dynamics of atoms chirally coupled with a waveguide should be a comprehensive analysis according to both the frequency domain and spatial domain modeling.
-In this paper, we study a circumstance with at most two excitations based on the architecture that a semi-infinite waveguide is coupled with two two-level atoms as shown in Fig.~\ref{fig:scheme}.
-In this set-up, the evolution of the quantum states is simultaneously influenced by the feedback interactions between two atoms as in Ref.~\cite{zhang2020dynamics}, the feedback dynamics induced by the mirror as in Ref.~\cite{waveguideOneatom,boundary}, and the chiral interactions between the two atoms and the semi-infinite waveguide as in Ref.~\cite{ZhangBin}.
-As a result, the photonic states in this system can be controlled by engineering the distance between two atoms, the atom locations away from the terminal mirror of the semi-infinite waveguide and the chiral coupling strengths between atoms and the waveguide.
-The purpose of this paper is to analyze the dynamics of this coherent feedback network in both the frequency and spatial domains, then we can engineer this coherent feedback network to generate interesting physical properties such as controllable photon source, photon memory and entangled states mediated with photons.
+\begin{sloppypar} Depending on whether the coupling strengths between a quantum node (i.e., an atom or a cavity) and directional photonic fields in the waveguide are identical or not, the interaction between the quantum node and the waveguide can be categorized to be nonchiral or chiral~\citep{lodahl2017chiral}.
+One representative example of such systems is the architecture in Fig.~\ref{fig:scheme}, where two two-level atoms are coupled to a semi-infinite waveguide with at most two excitations.
+In this set-up, the evolution of the quantum states is simultaneously influenced by the coherent feedback interactions between two atoms as in ~\citep{zhang2020dynamics}, the coherent feedback induced by the mirror as in ~\citep{waveguideOneatom,boundary}, and the chiral couplings between two atoms and a semi-infinite waveguide as in ~\citep{ZhangBin}.
+By analyzing the dynamics of this coherent feedback network in both the frequency and the spatial domains from the perspective of linear control systems with multiple delays, we show that the steady atomic and photonic states can be different depending on coherent feedback designs. \end{sloppypar}